fac/automation-challenge/README.md

 Please answer the following questions directly in this README markdown file to include with your submission.

   1. How long did you spend on the technical test?
-  1. What would you add to your solution and/or what improvements would you make if you had more time?
+  2. What would you add to your solution and/or what improvements would you make if you had more time?
-  1. What to you, constitutes a good approach to automation?
+  3. What to you, constitutes a good approach to automation?
-  1. Please describe yourself using JSON.
+  4. Finally, your name and the role you're applying for please?

 ## Timescales

 Excluding any setup, we don’t expect you to have to dedicate more than an hour or so to this.
 We don’t want this to take too much of your time.
-If you find yourself spending too much time on this please let us know.
+If you think it’s going to due to other commitments, please let us know.

 ## Submission